Why It Matters:

 Myth: When a spouse passes, Social Security provides for final expenses

 Not really.
 A surviving spouse is entitled to a payment of $255, an amount that hasn’t changed since 1954.
 That’s it.
 Trust us, that will not cover final expenses.
-You may want to work with your financial professional to explore additional options to help cover final expenses.9,10
+You may want to work with your financial professional to explore additional options to help cover final expenses.9

 Myth: You must visit a Social Security office and wait in a long line for help

 Au contraire mon frère (if you’ll pardon our French).
 Social Security is getting better at providing services online.
-From checking anticipated benefits at SSA.gov/myaccount to filing for benefits, even requesting a replacement Social Security card (in most states).11
+From checking anticipated benefits at SSA.gov/myaccount to filing for benefits, even requesting a replacement Social Security card (in most states).10

 Things to Consider:

-1 “Social Security FAQs,” SSA.gov., accessed May 2022
+1 “Social Security FAQs,” SSA.gov, accessed January 2025

-4 “When to Start Receiving Retirement Benefits,” SSA.gov, 2022
+4 “When to Start Receiving Retirement Benefits,” SSA.gov, accessed January 2025

-6 “How You Earn Credits,” SSA.gov, 2022
+6 “How You Earn Credits,” SSA.gov, January 2025

 Transamerica Resources, Inc. is an Aegon company and is affiliated with various companies which include, but are not limited to, insurance companies and broker dealers.
 Transamerica Resources, Inc. does not offer insurance products or securities.
 The information provided is for educational purposes only and should not be construed as insurance, securities, ERISA, tax, investment, legal, medical or financial advice or guidance.
 Please consult your personal independent professionals for answers to your specific questions.